vrich-100/Splunk_Oracle_Cloud_Deploy/Readme.md

 Adding additional Splunk resources using OCI Resource Manager:

--Return to OCI Resource Manager --> Stacks
+  * Return to OCI Resource Manager --> Stacks
--Click on the name of the stack you've created
+  * Click on the name of the stack you've created
--Click 'Edit'
+  * Click 'Edit'
--You should see a similar screen to your initial creation of the stack.
+  * You should see a similar screen to your initial creation of the stack.
 Select 'Next' at the bottom of the screen.
--On the variables screen, increase the number of indexers to the desired total count.
+  * On the variables screen, increase the number of indexers to the desired total count.
--Applying this job will provision indexer instances.
+  * Applying this job will provision indexer instances.

 Result: Splunk, OCI HF, Index Cluster, SHCaptain